trainrush/trainrush/README.md

 <img src="Snapcat_Idle_1.gif" height=40px;> <img src="BYI_20260308102848.png" height=40px;> <img src="dotsies.png" height=30px;>
 > + I tend to flip between being very talkative, and very quiet. but I'll always be friendly!
-> + my memory is very inconsistent.
-I may not always remember who you are. please, don't be afraid to try and remind me!
+> + my memory is very poor.
+I may not remember who you are sometimes. please, try and remind me!!
 > + I space out a lot.
 I may not reply or react immediately. please don't be afraid to repeat something if I don't catch it!
 > + I'm not good with cues, and can't always tell if I've done something to make someone uncomfortable. tell me if I do something! be blunt if you need!
 I assure you, *I won't mind*!!
 > + I usually don't start interactions or reach out on my own.
 It doesn't mean I don't want to talk!!
 I'm just a very introverted person.